kevinboss/port/README.md

 ### run \[identifier\]

+Allows the user the run a specified tag (base or snapshot) of an image.

 identifier is optional, if not provided the user will be asked to select an image.

 ### list \[identifier\]

+Lists all images with their respective tags.

 identifier is optional, if not provided all images will be listed.
 If provided all images belonging to the same identifier will be listed.

 ### commit -t(ag)

+Creates an image from the currently running container.

 -t(ag) is optional, if not provied current date-time will be used as the tag.

 ### reset

+Terminates and removes the currently running container.
+Then recreates the container using the image the running container was using.

 ### remove \[identifier\]

+Allows the user the delete a specified tag (base, snapshot or untagged) of an image.

 identifier is optional, if not provided the user will be asked to select an image.

 ### pull \[identifier\]

+Allows the user the pull a specified tag (base or snapshot) of an image.

 identifier is optional, if not provided the user will be asked to select an image.